 Forest Stearns: Our AiR is intended to inspire creative permission in the entire Planet Labs team.
 As well as introduce artists to the very unique commercial ecosystem of Earth Imagery and Aerospace.

-I always state the the program is Awesome, Unique, and Uncomfortable.
+I always state the program is Awesome, Unique, and Uncomfortable.

 TA: Why did Planet Labs start this program?

 FS: The AiR program started with a bold question that I asked Founder Robbie Schingler while at a Venture Capital funded unconference campout.
-After I sat in on his hour long talk about the future of the space industry and humans migration to new planets I boldly suggested.
+After I sat in on his hour-long talk about the future of the space industry and humans’ migration to new planets I boldly suggested.
 “Let’s paint on your satellites!”
 He was all for the idea when I asked permission and one up’d the offer by stating that he saw the value in instilling an AiR but needed guidance doing it.
 I offered to be the first artist and to create the program.
 It sprung out of that quick interaction of two very passionate people who value the power of creativity and humanitarianism.
-This conversation happened in the fledgling stages of Planet, when there was only 2 satellites in orbit.
-We have now launched around 150 satellites all covered in the my art and pieces made by AiR and our community.
+This conversation happened in the fledgling stages of Planet when there were only 2 satellites in orbit.
+We have now launched around 150 satellites all covered in my art and pieces made by AiR and our community.

 In collaboration with Planet Labs, the Autodesk Pier 9 Workshop released Art in Space, an exhibition of art laser etched on satellite panels and launched into outer space.
 Art in Space from Pier 9 on Vimeo.